 Beautiful Barbados.

-Barbados isn’t just another Caribbean island to me—it’s my birthplace.
-Whether you’re dreaming of white sand beaches, swimming with horses, snorkeling with sea turtles, or rum shops by the sea, I’ve got tips to help you explore Barbados beyond the resorts—solo, on a budget, or with a curious heart.
+Barbados isn’t just another Caribbean island to me—it’s my birthplace and still home to some of my family.
+Whether you’re dreaming of white sand beaches, swimming with horses, snorkeling with sea turtles, or rum shops by the sea, I’ve got tips to help you explore Barbados beyond the resorts.

 the crane beach in Barbados